kietmcaproject/Mini-project-session-2020-21-/DS_Arena      ( Group - 9 )/README.md

 according to users feedback.
 In future we introduce backend in our application for that we will choose Node Js.
 ## Sources
-we are contributing in our project what ever we are learning and preparing in Data structures and Algorithm section we created a seprate repository for it.</br>
+we are contributing in our project what ever we are learning and preparing in Data structures and Algorithms.<br/> we created a seprate repository for it.</br>
 Repository link : https://github.com/shivamnerwal1998/DSA_.git
 ## Future Scope Of Project